pmgysel/spring-boot-annotations/README.md

   "temperature": Int
 }

-Moreover, there is a background task calculating the average temperature of all weather data.
+Moreover, this app performs a regular background task, calculating the average temperature of all weather data.
 This task runs every 20 seconds.

 ## Run the app yourself